statsig-io/docs/docs/feature-gates/implement/client.md

         implementation 'com.github.statsig-io:android-sdk:v2.0.0'
     ```

-    Finally, run a gradle sync so Intellij/Android Studio recognizes the Statsig library.
+    Finally, run a gradle sync so that the Intellij/Android Studio recognizes the Statsig library.

     For more information on including a jitpack library as a dependency, see https://jitpack.io/